-Playing in front of a big appreciative crowd that packed Sands SM By The Bay, Japan’s Ayumi Kusano and Takemi Nishibori won their first World Tour women’s gold medal following a quick 21-14, 21-18 conquest of Spain’s Maria Belen Carro and Paula Soria in the final.
+Playing in front of a big appreciative crowd that packed Sands SM By The Bay, Japan’s Ayumi Kusano and Takemi Nishibori won their first World Tour women’s gold medal.
+Following a quick 21-14, 21-18 conquest of Spain’s Maria Belen Carro and Paula Soria in the final.

-Germany’s Max-Jonas Karpa and Milan Sievers also snatched their first-ever FIVB World Tour men’s gold, beating Russia’s Petr Bakhnar and Taras Myskiv in come-from-behind fashion, 15-21, 23-21, 15-9.
+Germany’s Max-Jonas Karpa and Milan Sievers also snatched their first-ever FIVB World Tour men’s gold.
+Beating Russia’s Petr Bakhnar and Taras Myskiv in come-from-behind fashion, 15-21, 23-21, 15-9.

 Filipino fans were treated to and spoiled with world-class beach volleyball action in the four-day, one-star tournament.

 “It’s a very momentous event, this one,” said Soriano, who herself competed along with Bea Tan.
 “First, because a lot of the Philippine teams really didn’t have programs prior to this event.
 We have BVR, we have regional tours, we have national championships.
 But in terms of having a proper national training pool program, it’s still nonexistent.
-But despite that, we were able to garner wins in the first-ever FIVB tournament that we are entering as the national team.
+Despite that, we were able to garner wins in the first-ever FIVB tournament that we are entering as the national team.

 The FIVB World Tour is a good gauge for those vying for slots in future beach volleyball tournaments like next year’s Southeast Asian Games that the Philippines is hosting.

 Soriano thanked Larong Volleyball as Pilipinas Inc. Acting President Peter Cayco and Secretary-General Ricky Palou for their support and overseeing the event.